Blockchain4openscience/IPFS-Hyperledger-Integration/README.md

 # IPFS-Hyperledger integration

-This is a Python script which adds a given Research Object to IPFS and stores the hash into Hyperledger based blockchain using composer-rest-server
+This is a Python script which adds a given Research Object to IPFS and stores the hash into Hyperledger based blockchain using composer-rest-server and ipfshttpclient (or py-ipfs-api : https://github.com/ipfs/py-ipfs-api).
 ## Download

 Clone this git repo on your local computer and enter the working directory